Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Marginal Reliability Impact

 \section{Marginal Reliability Impact}

-The MRI of a resource indicates how a small change in the resource's qualified capacity impacts system reliability, as measured by reliability metrics like Expected Unserved Energy (EUE) or Loss of Load Expectation (LOLE).
-In this paper, we adopt EUE as the primary reliability metric.
+The MRI of a resource indicates how a small change in the resource's qualified capacity impacts system reliability, as measured by reliability metrics, such as the commonly used Expected Unserved Energy (EUE).